Updates as of July 27, 2023

 Receive CDPH approval, begin testing, and report all antigen test results.

 Each testing location must have a designated Site Lead.
 The Site Lead is responsible for overseeing antigen testing at the testing location(s).
 Detailed and ongoing responsibilities for the Site Lead:

 Keep a record of trained personnel.
 Each trained tester must have completed the following prior to starting testing:

 Complete the online Quality Control Log after performing quality control tests for each shipment of BinaxNOW test cards.

 If a person has COVID-19 symptoms and an initial negative antigen test, they should test again 48 hours after the first test, for a total of at least two tests.
 Please send person home with 2 at-home self-tests and give the following instructions for follow-up testing at home.

 Test yourself again in 24 hours.

 If that test is negative but you still have symptoms, wait another 24-48 hours and take another test.

 If your test is POSITVE at any time, reach out to your medical provider right away about medicines to fight COVID-19.
 Medications to treat COVID-19 are free, widely available, and effective for stopping COVID-19 illness from getting serious.
 Everyone 12 years and older who has symptoms and tests positive for COVID-19 should ask a doctor about treatment.

-If you are uninsured or cannot reach a medical provider, get a FREE telehealth visit online or call
+If you are uninsured or cannot reach a medical provider, get a FREE telehealth visit online or call 1-888-897-1244.